Phosphoric acids and phosphates: Solubility

 These phosphoric acids series are generally water-soluble considering the polarity of the molecules.
 Ammonium and alkali phosphates are also quite soluble in water.
 The alkaline earth salts start becoming less soluble and phosphate salts of various other metals are even less soluble.

 Hydrolysis and condensation

 In aqueous solutions (solutions of water), water gradually (over the course of hours) hydrolyzes polyphosphates into smaller phosphates and finally into ortho-phosphate, given enough water.
 Higher temperature or acidic conditions can speed up the hydrolysis reactions considerably.

 Conversely, polyphosphoric acids or polyphosphates are often formed by dehydrating a phosphoric acid solution; in other words, removing water from it often by heating and evaporating the water off.

 Uses

-Ortho-, pyro-, and tripolyphosphate compounds have been commonly used in detergents (i. e. cleaners) formulations.
-For example, see Sodium tripolyphosphate.
+Ortho-, pyro-, and tripolyphosphate compounds, such as sodium tripolyphosphate, have been commonly used in detergents (i. e. cleaners) formulations.
 Sometimes pyrophosphate, tripolyphosphate, tetrapolyphosphate, etc. are called diphosphate, triphosphate, tetraphosphate, etc., especially when they are part of phosphate esters in biochemistry.
 They are also used for scale and corrosion control by potable water providers.
 As a corrosion inhibitor, polyphosphates work by forming a protective film on the interior surface of pipes.